tranhelen/tranhelen/_posts/2018-01-08-managingdiversitychange.md

 ##### Balance desired skill-sets

 When balancing creative roles which require both soft and technical skill-sets, be careful how these expectations are communicated and how projects are assigned.
-This is when things can get lopsided very quickly if it's ignored (example: one group assigned to communication heavy work while others are given technical projects which further exasperates promotional issues if the company already leans heavily towards technical expertise).
+This is when things can get lopsided very quickly if it's ignored (example: one group assigned to communication heavy work while others are given technical projects which further exacerbates promotional issues if the company already leans heavily towards technical expertise).

 ## Doing Better, Together